I-am-PUID-0/DUMB_docs/docs/services/core/riven-backend.md

 ### 🧩 Recommended Setup Areas
 - **General** – Adjust base settings like min/max files size, etc.
 - **Media Server** – Add your Plex, Jellyfin, or Emby server details for library syncing.
-- **Content** – Configure sources such as Trakt, Overseerr, or the Plex Watchlist, MDB List, Listrr.
+- **Content** – Configure sources such as Trakt, Seerr, or the Plex Watchlist, MDB List, Listrr.
 - **Scrapers** – Enable one or more scrapers (e.g., Zilean, Torrentio, Knightcrawler, Orionoid, Jackett, Mediafusion, Prowlarr, Comet).
 - **Ranking** – Customize how results are scored and filtered.